SergioCoboLopez/ELN_Sergio/docs/april_24/week_1.md

 **R** Revised manuscript
 I am going to read the answers to my comments and see if they make sense or convince me.
 That ensures I will not be contradicting myself.
 The, I should go over the changed text to double check.

-Comment 17 - K=7 and elbow points
-Not very convincing.
-I think they are confirming that the choice of K is arbitrary.
-It is what looks better to them.

-Comment 18 - text
-Convincing

-Comment 19 - text
-Convincing

-Comment 20 - My mistake

-Comment 21 - Figure cosmetics
-Convincing

-Comment 22 - Figure 5 (now Figure 3)

-Comment 23 - Shannon diversity
-I did not understand

-I don't know what to do about this paper.
-They did a good amount of work, but some things really do not seem convincing.
-Particularly the validation part.
-I am thinking of re-reading it to see if it makes more sense

-I think ARI measures how well the community detecting algorithm captures the structure.
-Then, I can think of Heather's information.
-And somewhere, I should put Toni's email and start crafting a response.
-I need to be strategic about it and anticipate the fusion that he might experiment.
-That's part of the depth.

 **ANN** I also need to know what to do about this project.
 Or what to propose.
 I will shift my interest for this hour towards looking at the python notebook.

 Let's look at the pysr thing.